UniMath/agda-unimath/src/simplicial-type-theory/action-on-directed-edges-functions.lagda.md

   eq-pair-eq-fiber (eq-pair (ap-comp-assoc h g f s) (ap-comp-assoc h g f t))
 ```

-### The action on simplicial edges of any map preserves the identity edges
+### The action on directed edges of any map preserves the identity edges

 In fact, the identity edges are preserved strictly.